Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 This section discusses the main pipeline for processing satay datasets, from the raw fastq files of the sequencing output to the bed, wig and pergene text files which can be directly used for analysis.
 See the image below for a schematic overview of the pipeline with the used software tools between brackets and the file type after each processing step on the left.
-Everything that is shown in green can be automatically performed in a single workflow as will be discussed in [satay section](#sataysh) below.
+Everything that is shown in green can be automatically performed in a single workflow as will be discussed in the [satay section](#sataysh) below.

 <img src="C:\Users\gregoryvanbeek\Documents\GitHub\LaanLab-SATAY-DataAnalysis\documentation\media\satayprocessingpipeline.png" alt="satay_processing_pipeline" width="500"/>